It is located in the front of the neck just below the Adam’s apple (larynx).

 - Brain development

 - Toxicity, especially radiation

-In order for this gland to produce adequate amounts of hormones, the diet must include enough iodine, which is a trace mineral, that can be found in the following foods:
+In order for the thyroid gland to produce adequate amounts of hormones, the diet must include enough iodine, which is a trace mineral, that can be found in the following foods:

 - Dried seaweed

 There are two hormones produced by the thyroid gland that are commonly tested by doctors: